microsoft/surface-duo-sdk-samples/README.md

 This repo contains the samples for Surface Duo

 ## Getting Started
-To learn how to load your app on to emulator, and to use it ,see the full documentation here: [https://docs.microsoft.com/dual-screen](https://docs.microsoft.com/dual-screen)
+To learn how to load your app on to emulator, and to use it, see the full documentation here: [https://docs.microsoft.com/dual-screen](https://docs.microsoft.com/dual-screen)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.